JuliaPluto/HypertextLiteral.jl/README.md

 ## Attribute Interpolation

-Escaping of Julia values depends upon the context.
-For attributes, escaping depends upon quoting style.
-Within double quotes, the double quote is escaped.
-Within single quotes, the single quote is escaped.
+Escaping of Julia values depends upon the context: within a double quoted attribute value, the double quote is escaped; single quoted attributes are likewise escaped.

     qval = "\"h&b'"

     @print htl"""<tag double="$qval" single='$qval' />"""
     #-> <tag double="&#34;h&#38;b'" single='"h&#38;b&#39;' />

-Unquoted attributes are supported.
+Unquoted attributes are also supported.
 Here the escaping is extensive.
-Note that adjacent expressions (not separated by a space) are permitted, the resulting attribute value is concatenated.
+Note that adjacent expressions (not separated by a space) are permitted.

     one = "key="
     two = "bing >"